Why The Amalgamation?

 To no one’s surprise, such victimization hasn’t translated into more contracts for small businesses in the public sector.
 Smalls, especially those owned by women and minorities, are not getting their fair share of government contracts.
 We don’t need research studies to know that, but we have dozens to confirm it.

 The current solutions aren’t working.
 And they haven’t worked for forty years.
 Because collective problems require collective action.

 It’s time to confront the status quo.
 It’s time for systemic change.
 It’s time for a revolution.

 To amalgamate is to unite.
 That's the foundation of our approach.

-The Amalgamation is a collective of, by, and for small disadvantaged businesses that are unified by a common purpose: Working together to increase the success of DBEs in public procurement.
+The Amalgamation is a collective of, by, and for underutilized businesses that are unified by a common purpose: Working together to increase their success in public procurement.